 Write as often as you can

 Write your notes within 24 hours after supervising the patient's care.
 Writing down your observations and noting care given must be done while it is fresh in your memory, so no faulty information is passed along.
+Writing notes within this time is a very good habit to get into as a nurse as you’ll find that it starts coming naturally over time.

 Try the PIE format